ucsb-cs56-webapps/ucsb-cs56-qa/README.md

 5. Save the change and now you can use `mvn spring-boot:run` to test the webapp in `http://localhost:8080/`.

 **WARNING: Keep your private key safe and NEVER expose it to the public.**
+# F18 Final Remarks
+The code uses MVN, Spring-Boot, and Heroku to deploy a website.
+In the templates folder you will find all the ftl files used to customize the website.
+In the java file we have all java classes that contain the back-end code which controls the functionalities of the app.
+The css files are used to provide extra customizations to the FTL files.
+The pom file contains all the dpendencies.

+Features that should be added to the webapp is location services, google Oauth, question tags, and making the webapp mobile friendly.
+Currently if you try opening the website on your phone you will be welcomed with overlapping images that block the login, this should be resolved.
+Question tags would help filter different types of questions on the question list.
+Google Oauth would provide an alternative way to login into the app.
+Location services will be used to make specific question page based on a certain area.

+Potential bugs include the question interface when submitting questions.
+This may need to be refactored.
+Advice: revamp the backend and if very ambitious make a mobile port of the project.
+Good luck.